 - Handling personal injury claims without a lawyer

 - Sample demand letter (to the insurance company for settlement)

 Getting an Experienced Maryland Trial Lawyer to Fight for You

-If you have been injured in an automobile accident in Maryland, you need a lawyer to either handle your case or, in smaller cases, at least point you in the right direction.
+If you have been injured in an automobile accident in Maryland, you need a lawyer to either handle your case or, in more minor cases, at least point you in the right direction.

 Contact us at 800-553-8082 or online at no charge to discuss how we can help you with your accident claim.